tenq/bojler/docs/utility-classes.md

 ## Borders
 Utilities for controlling element's border.<br>
-Use both `u-border-` classes to create borders on your elements:
+Use both `.u-border-` classes to create borders on your elements:

 ### Border width
 Control an element’s border width using the `.u-border-<side>-<width>` utilities.